hrahmanin/OccuFold/README.md

-# OccupancyInputCTCF
+# 🧬 OccuFold

 ### Description
-This GitHub repository provides tools for training machine learning models to predict 3D chromatin architecture from single-molecule footprinting data (e.g., methylation patterns).
-It integrates sequence features and occupancy profiles to infer genome folding and validates predictions by comparing Hi-C data with simulated chromatin loop extrusion, incorporating locus-specific occupancy rates and dynamic CTCF barriers.
+This repository contains a reproducible Nextflow (DSL2) pipeline that uses a neural-network model to predict CTCF occupancy from SMF/motif data and then prepares the inputs for loop-extrusion simulations to validate those predictions.
+It keeps key region fields, writes an occupancy track, and produces barrier lists plus a paramdict for simulations.
+The whole pipeline runs in a Singularity/Apptainer container for consistent, portable results.

 ![Workflow Figure](figures/workflowfigurenew.png)

-### Structure of the repository
+#### Structure of the repository
 The structure of this repository follows as below:
 - processing/: Scripts and pipelines for NGS data processing (e.g., handling SMF methylation footprint data and ChIP-seq data).
-  # 🧬 CTCF Binding Site Processing Pipeline
+#### 🧬 CTCF Binding Site Processing Pipeline

 This notebook processes CTCF binding data from single-molecule footprinting (SMF) and ChIP-seq into one-hot encoded DNA sequences for use in machine learning models.

-## 🔄 Pipeline Overview
+#### 🔄 Pipeline Overview

 1. **Load Data**
    Load CTCF binding site coordinates and binding frequency table.